-Kirkpatrick Library makes available all theses completed by UCM students; most of these are found on the third floor of the library and are available to be checked out.
+Kirkpatrick Library makes available all theses completed by UCM students.
+Theses completed prior to December 2010 are found on the third floor of the library and are available to be checked out.
 A second copy of each print thesis is found in the Special Collections area.
 (Although this archival copy can't be checked out, you may use it in the library if the circulating copy is not available.)
 Because the thesis collection is arranged by the last name of the author, rather than by subject, it is a difficult collection to browse.
-For that reason, you might want to use the Advanced Search mode in Quest, the online catalog, to look for a thesis on your topic.
-For instance, to find a thesis about academic achievement, select the Advanced Search mode in Quest.
-Using the dropdown menu, search for the word thesis in the LC Subject field and enter academic achievement in another box.

 Students researching education topics should also check the ERIC database, as some dissertations are available there.
 Be sure to limit the publication type to Dissertations/Theses in order to restrict your search results.

 You may also want to check a resource available on the free web: PQDT Open.
-This site makes many theses and dissertations available in electronic format.
+This site makes many open access theses and dissertations available in electronic format.